tangyoha/telegram_media_downloader/README.md

 - message_id
 - file_name
 file_name_prefix_split: ' - '
-max_concurrent_transmissions: 1
+max_download_task: 5
 web_host: 127.0.0.1
 web_port: 5000
-download_filter:
-  'telegram_chat_id': message_date >= 2022-12-01 00:00:00 and message_date <= 2023-01-17 00:00:00
+language: EN
 ```

 - **api_hash**  - The api_hash you got from telegram apps
 - **api_id** - The api_id you got from telegram apps
+- **bot_token** - Your bot token
+- **chat** - Chat list
-- **chat_id** -  The id of the chat/channel you want to download media.
+  - `chat_id` -  The id of the chat/channel you want to download media.
 Which you get from the above-mentioned steps.
+  - `download_filter` - Download filter, see [How to use Filter](https://github.com/tangyoha/telegram_media_downloader/wiki/How-to-use-Filter)
-- **last_read_message_id** - If it is the first time you are going to read the channel let it be `0` or if you have already used this script to download media it will have some numbers which are auto-updated after the scripts successful execution.
+  - `last_read_message_id` - If it is the first time you are going to read the channel let it be `0` or if you have already used this script to download media it will have some numbers which are auto-updated after the scripts successful execution.
 Don't change it.
-- **ids_to_retry** - `Leave it as it is.` This is used by the downloader script to keep track of all skipped downloads so that it can be downloaded during the next execution of the script.
+  - `ids_to_retry` - `Leave it as it is.` This is used by the downloader script to keep track of all skipped downloads so that it can be downloaded during the next execution of the script.
 - **media_types** - Type of media to download, you can update which type of media you want to download it can be one or any of the available types.
 - **file_formats** - File types to download for supported media types which are `audio`, `document` and `video`.
 Default format is `all`, downloads all files.
 - **save_path** - The root directory where you want to store downloaded files.